marlitas/JR_Components/CONTRIBUTING.md

  - Providing comments for code legibility in component code files
  - Providing comments for dependencies within code

-The more documentation you provide, the easier it will be for others to use your component.
+The more succinct documentation you provide, the easier it will be for others to use your component.
 When writing documentation think about legibility, grammar, and accessibility.
 Terminology that may be specific to a particular language may not be helpful to another developer learning that language.
 Allow documentation to be an opportunity to break down your code, and understand it even further.
-How would you describe what you did to someone with little/to no prior experience?

 Documentation Resources:
 - [How to Write Good Documentation](https://www.freecodecamp.org/news/how-to-write-good-documentation/)